Sam Silverman (promoter)

-Sam Silverman (December 25, 1909 - July 9, 1977) was an American boxing promoter.
+Sam Silverman (December 25, 1909 - July 9, 1977) was an American boxing promoter active in New England.
 He was inducted into the International Boxing Hall of Fame in 2002.

 Early life

 Sam Silverman was born in Cambridge, Massachusetts, United States, on December 25, 1909.

 He began boxing in East Cambridge and transitioned to matchmaking.
 After attending Boston University journalism school for a year, he left due to tuition costs.